-You don’t think of the Southern United States as a place harboring an LGBTQI+ oasis, but that is exactly the case with the city of Savannah.
+You don’t think of the Southern United States as a place harboring an LGBTQIA+ oasis, but that is exactly the case with the city of Savannah.
 In fact, the city was always the home of an equitable society.
 Founded in 1733 by General James Oglethorpe, Savannah was considered a haven for the poor of England and promoted relative religious freedom which was definitely not the norm at the time.
 Savannah’s open attitude towards diversity is engrained in the very fabric of the city.

-You’ll find plenty of LGBTQI+-owned and queer-friendly businesses throughout Savannah’s Historic District.
-This is probably why, in modern times, when the issue of LGBTQI+ rights comes up, it’s pretty much not an issue at all for the city.
-The idea of depriving anyone, let alone LGBTQI+ people, of their basic human dignity and rights is a nonstarter in Savannah.
+You’ll find plenty of LGBTQIA+-owned and queer-friendly businesses throughout Savannah’s Historic District.
+This is probably why, in modern times, when the issue of LGBTQIA+ rights comes up, it’s pretty much not an issue at all for the city.
+The idea of depriving anyone, let alone LGBTQIA+ people, of their basic human dignity and rights is a nonstarter in Savannah.
 In 1994, the then-mayor of Savannah, Susan Weiner, declared the city an accepting place for gays and lesbians to live and visit as part of “Human Rights Pride Week.”
 This was very progressive in relation to other cities of relative equal size at the time.

-The city is swimming in LGBTQI+ history and proudly promotes the contributions of its famous LGBTQI+ residents to the fabric and lore of Savannah.
+The city is swimming in LGBTQIA+ history and proudly promotes the contributions of its famous LGBTQIA+ residents to the fabric and lore of Savannah.
 One of its most famous residents was the Lady Chablis who was affectionately known as the Queen of Savannah.
 This drag queen performed at Club One for many years before passing in 2016 at the age of 59.
 She was made most famous by the book and subsequent movie, "Midnight in the Garden of Good and Evil" which is based on the real-life story of the alleged murder of male prostitute Danny Hansford by the respected antiques dealer Jim Williams.
-You can see many of the scenes from this book important to Savannah LGBTQI+ history throughout the historic district including the Mercer-Williams House which is where the killing supposedly took place.
+You can see many of the scenes from this book important to Savannah LGBTQIA+ history throughout the historic district including the Mercer-Williams House which is where the killing supposedly took place.